Lyrics:Mixed Bizness [Version (a)]:

 Pour champagne on a honey bee

-All right, all right, there's a meeting in the ladies room
+All right, there's a meeting in the ladies room

-All right, all right, in the hot tubs, looking real dope
+All right, in the hot tub looking real dope

 All right, all right, turn it up now, turn it up now